Andrewjportal/Andrewjportal.github.io/_posts/2019-04-30-DecadeStyles.md

 As this report shows, the major driver of error in the model is the 1940-1950s category, which has low recall (lots of false negatives).

-##Image Preprocessing
+## Image Preprocessing
 Most of the data I am collecting is rectangular.
 To fit the VGG16  mode, I need to reshape it into a 244 by 244 square matrix.
-Without resizing image, this will distort the aspect ratio and potentially hurt the model's learning.
+Without resizing the image, this will distort the aspect ratio and potentially hurt the model's learning.
 Luckily, Tensorflow has an inbuilt function "tf.resize" that can resize an image without aspect distortion.
 It does so by shrinking the image and then padding the surrounding areas.
 The padding needs to be smoothed to avoid hard edges that would confound the model.
-This padding is computed using three possible functions, Nearest Neighbor, BIliear and Bicubic.
+This padding is computed using three possible functions, Nearest Neighbor, BIlinear and Bicubic.
 I ran a test on these three methods and graphed the results below.

 ![Image test]({{ site.url }}/images/pad_result.png)
 ![Image test]({{ site.url }}/images/pad_labels.png)